About Via Foundation

 What does this mean in practical terms?
 Via Foundation provides grant and learning opportunities to people and non-profit organizations who share a drive to change communities for the better.
 This model of combined assistance is key to increasing the impact and sustainability of a community initiative – i.e., wherever possible, grants are complemented with workshops, mentoring and individual consultations.

-We invite you to read about some of the projects Via has supported recently below.
+We invite you to visit Via’s blog to read about other supported projects.